machineagency/p5.fab-docs/content/docs/quickstart.md

 ---
 title: "Quickstart"
-weight: 1
+weight: 4
+bookHidden: true
 ---

 ## <span class="fab">p5.fab</span> Quickstart
-Here are a couple of ways to get started with <span class="fab">p5.fab</span>.
+I recommend using the online editor to get started.
+It allows you to write code, start/stop prints, connect to MIDI devices, and connect to a camera in one place.
+If you want to edit, extend, or otherwise make changes to the codebase, you can install locally.

 ### Online Editor
 1. Using Chrome[^1], open the [online editor](https://machineagency.github.io/p5.fab/editor/index.html).
-2. Design your artifact!
+2. Design your artifact.
 You can start from one of the examples; try changing some of the values in the sketch to see what happens to the resulting object.
 3. Physically connect your computer to your fabrication machine[^2] with a USB cable and click 'Connect'.
 4. Start making!
 Press 'Print' to start streaming commands to your machine.
 Be sure to keep an eye out for anything that goes wrong; there's no guarantee that your code will 'work' in any conventional sense, but that's part of the fun!